 Marty has taught J2EE training courses in

 Canada, Australia, Japan, Puerto Rico, Mexico, India, Cambodia, Norway,

 the Philippines, and dozens of US venues.

-Clients for on-site Java courses include Symantec, VeriSign, the NY Stock Exchange (SIAC), State Farm Insurance,
+Clients for on-site Java courses include Google, Symantec, Verisign, the NY Stock Exchange (SIAC),

-Dynamics, Banco Popular, Titan Corporation, the University of Michigan,
+Dynamics, Banco Popular de Puerto Rico, Titan Corporation, the University of Michigan,

 Context Integration, the University of Utah Hospital, ESI, SAIC, NSA, CIA, and many others.

 Click here for a longer list.